Resilience Scorecard

 - Range: 0 (always recovering) → 1 (recovers instantly relative to fault frequency)

-- Requires at least 2 fault events to compute.
+- Requires at least 2 fault events to compute MTBF, and at least one cascade-affected agent for MTTR.

 Origin: Or (2025), “MTTR-A: Measuring Cognitive Recovery Latency in Multi-Agent Systems”, which defines NRR as the uptime bound, proving that steady-state operational fraction satisfies .